nicklockwood/ShapeScript/docs/src/functions.md

 atan2 1 -1 // returns a radian angle of the vector Y: 1, X: -1
 ```

-To convert an angle in radians to a ShapeScript rotation value, divide it by the 'pi' constant:
+To convert an angle in radians to a ShapeScript half-turn value, divide it by the 'pi' constant:

 ```swift
 define angle acos(0.5) // returns 1.047 radians (60 degrees)
 rotate angle / pi      // return 0.333 (1.047 / 3.141)
 ```

-To convert a ShapeScript rotation value to radians, multiply it by `pi`.
+To convert a ShapeScript half-turn value to radians, multiply it by `pi`.

 ```swift
 cube {